itteco/iframely/docs/SETUP.md

-    /reader.js          -- API endpoint with get params - proxies script to render article /render             -- API endpoint with get params - prexies custom widgets if required /meta-mappings      -- optional API endpoint with available unified meta
+    /reader.js          -- API endpoint with get params - proxies script to render article /render             -- API endpoint with get params - prexies custom widgets if required /meta-mappings      -- optional API endpoint with available unified meta /supported-plugins-re.json - the list of regexps for plugins